Introduction

 |---|---|

-| Company / we / us | Boat Paper LTD, registered at Unit 2, Wayners, Ashton, Leominster, HR6 0DN.
+| Company / we / us | Paper Boating Ltd, registered in England and Wales (company number 17215019) at Unit 2, Wayners, Ashton, Leominster, HR6 0DN.
 We make Paper Boat. |

 | Country | The United Kingdom, where Paper Boat is based. |